waterdisappear/ATRNet-STAR/README.md

 ## Statement
 - If you have any questions, please contact us at lwj2150508321@sina.com.

-- If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:
+- If you find our work is useful, please give us a star 🌟 in GitHub and cite our paper in the following BibTex format:

 ```
 @misc{liu2025atrnet,